28 September 2018 by Anna Staford

 It’s no secret that travel broadens the mind, but there is a growing mountain of scientific research that shows that travel is also good for your overall health and emotional wellbeing, and wonderful for the soul.

 Statistically, those that don’t travel regularly are more likely to suffer from health problems.
+Travel and health are interdependent things.
 That’s why more people than ever are booking their travel insurance, packing their bags, and heading out into the big wide world to explore our glorious planet.

-Here’s a look at why travelling makes you a healthier, happier person:
+Here’s a look at why travelling makes you healthier, happier person:

 The stresses and strains of our everyday life often get the better of us.
 Taking a break from this daily hustle and bustle can be the best way to relieve stress, recharge your batteries and rejuvenate body and mind.
 What better way to get a quick result than a trip away, where you can relax, unwind, take in the sights, go at your own pace and enjoy the pure majesty of world around you.
 Traveling promotes happiness and lower cortisol levels, which helps you feel calm and relaxed.
 Even if you are busy when you travel, the fact that you are somewhere different from the daily hum-drum helps you switch of and get back to a more positive, content outlook.